shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     ![image.](../images/az12002.png)

-    -   Subscription: *the name of your Azure subscription*
+    -   Subscription: the name of your Azure subscription

-    -   Resource group: *Select  the name of a resource group* **az12001b-cl-RG-deployment Id**
+    -   Resource group: Select  the name of a resource group **az12001b-cl-RG-Deployment-id**

     -   Virtual machine name: **az12001b-cl-vm0**